Early Assurance Pathway (formerly Bacc/M.D.)

 University of Akron students can secure a seat in medical school through the Early Assurance Pathway while still in their second year of study at UA.
 Students must complete one year at UA, post high school graduation, and meet application guidelines (GPA, ACT/SAT, and course requirements) before they can apply to the Early Assurance Pathway in thier second year of study.
 Northeast Ohio Medical University's (NEOMED) current application guidelines can be found here.

 The Bachelor of Science in Biomedical Sciences is recommended for students pursuing the Early Assurance Pathway as the coursework overlaps with the NEOMED admission requirements (see FAQS).
 However, students may choose to pursue any of UA’s degree programs.
-Majoring in Biology, Biochemistry, or Biomedical Engineering are always popular options with our pre-med students and many of our majors within our Behavioral Science, Social Science, and Humanities Departments can accommodate the addition of NEOMED's admission requirements.
+Majoring in Biology, Biochemistry, or Biomedical Engineering are always popular options with our pre-med students.
+Additionally our Behavioral Science, Social Science, and Humanities Departments offer majors like Anthropology, Philosophy, Psychology, or Sociology which can accommodate NEOMED's admission requirements while allowing student to explore topics, such as social determinants of health or biomedical ethics.
 Beyond selecting a major and completing premedical science coursework, students at UA can pursue a variety of minors and certificates to further their preparation for entering the medical field.

 Students at UA also have the opportunity to engage in high quality experiential learning that exposes them to biomedical research and/or clinical experiences.
 Notably, our experiential learning opportunities offer students exposure to health disparities facing ethno-racial minority and refugee communities in and around the Akron area.
 Experiential learning opportunities are quite varied at UA and may occur via clinical experiences at Akron Children’s Hospital, translational research with faculty members at UA, or shadowing opportunities at community organizations such as rape crisis centers, domestic violence shelters, and community health centers that offer substance abuse treatment, HIV prevention, and mental health services among other health services.